 The Company's Spanish technical team has commenced the permitting process to support a 5,000 meter diamond drill program on priority targets that already have high grade intercepts with the objective of establishing a NI 43-101 resource.
-Drilling is expected to commence in May 2018.
+Permitting is expected to be completed in October 2018.